 Maintains divisional compliance with all regulatory standards and adheres to all established QA/QC procedures.
 Documents results under quality assurance guidelines and provides recommendations to technical staff, ensuring reproducibility of results.

-Works closely with the Medical Directors to understand their scientific questions/aims, and offer support, implementation, and analysis of any type of molecular assay to reach their goals.
+Works closely with Laboratory Manager and Medical Directors to understand their scientific questions/aims, and offer support, implementation, and analysis of assays to reach their goals.